gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia.md

 ## Xorg configuration {#xorg_configuration}

 The proprietary NVIDIA graphics card driver does not need any Xorg server configuration file.
-You can [start X](Xorg#Running "start X"){.wikilink} to see if the Xorg server will function correctly without a configuration file.
+You can [start X](Xorg#Running "wikilink") to see if the Xorg server will function correctly without a configuration file.
 However, it may be required to create a configuration file (prefer `{{ic|/etc/X11/xorg.conf.d/20-nvidia.conf}}`{=mediawiki} over `{{ic|/etc/X11/xorg.conf}}`{=mediawiki}) in order to adjust various settings.
 This configuration can be generated by the NVIDIA Xorg configuration tool, or it can be created manually.
-If created manually, it can be a minimal configuration (in the sense that it will only pass the basic options to the [Xorg](Xorg "Xorg"){.wikilink} server), or it can include a number of settings that can bypass Xorg\'s auto-discovered or pre-configured options.
+If created manually, it can be a minimal configuration (in the sense that it will only pass the basic options to the [Xorg](Xorg "wikilink") server), or it can include a number of settings that can bypass Xorg\'s auto-discovered or pre-configured options.

 ```{=mediawiki}
 {{Tip|For more configuration options, see [[NVIDIA/Troubleshooting]].}}